Cryptocurrency and Tax Guide for New Zealand

 GST on Cryptocurrency

-HOWEVER – the IRD recently put out a proposal to remove GST on cryptocurrencies like bitcoin.
-Even better, the proposal suggests that this change be backdated until 1 January 2009.
-Which would mean that no GST would apply to past transactions.
+In 2021 the IRD made a change to remove GST on cryptocurrencies like bitcoin.
+This change was retrospectively applied from 1 January 2009, meaning that no GST applied to past transactions.

 Need more help?